Policies for UW-Whitewater

 - Counseling services are available to all UW-Whitewater students, though they will not be provided to meet legal, court-ordered, requirements.

 Although only alcohol and problems with alcohol use are cited above, any form of chemical/substance abuse will be addressed similarly.
-For more information or to seek help, contact The Student Assistance Program at (262) 472-1305.
+For more information or to seek help, contact University Health and Counseling Services at (262) 472-1305.